 Proton VPN is slower than ExpressVPN, which can affect torrent speeds in a bad way.
 And torrenting (P2P/BitTorrent) use is restricted to paying customers.
 By connecting to one of the special torrenting servers, you get full torrenting support, along with no logs, and leak protection.

-Encryption and Security: Is Proton VPN or ExpressVPN better?
+Security and encryption: Is Proton VPN or ExpressVPN better?

 What good would a VPN be if it didn't have unbreakable encryption and ironclad security?
 Not much.